How Do You Say Have A Good Day In French

 Q: Is it rude to say "Bonne journée" too early in the morning?

 A: While not necessarily rude, it might sound a little unusual.
-"Bonne journée" is typically used as a farewell, rather than a greeting.
+Which means "Bonne journée" is typically used as a farewell, rather than a greeting.
 If you're greeting someone in the morning, it's more appropriate to say "Bonjour" (Good morning).

 Q: Can I use "Bonne journée" in an email?